 Information for asylum seekers about immigration detention

-This post has information for asylum seekers about immigration detention.
-You can also read these safety measures
+This post has information for asylum seekers about immigration detention and expedited removal.
+You can also read these safety measures, and read about the risk of detention in immigration court, and the risk of detention at ICE check-ins.

 5 things to know about immigration detention